Rohana Wijeweera: 1987–1989 Insurrection

-Capture and death
+Final days

 In October 1989, following the arrest and interrogation of two leading JVP members, Wijeweera was arrested, who had been living on a tea estate in Ulapane, masquerading as a planter under the name of Attanayake.

+Death

-On 13 November 1989 Wijeweera was shot dead, but the actual circumstances remain a subject of speculation.
+On 13 November 1989, Wijeweera, along with Upatissa Gamanayake were gunned down, but the actual circumstances remain a subject of speculation.
 Several versions of his death were circulated following the incident.
 The Sri Lankan Army stated that he had been shot in a confrontation between members of the JVP and the Army when he was taken under custody to help look at a JVP safe house.
-A rumour circulated that he was taken to a cemetery, shot in the leg and then summarily executed by being burnt alive in the crematorium, The official line from Minister of State Defence Ranjan Wijeratne's press brief was that Wijeweera and a fellow JVP member H.B.
+A rumour circulated that he was taken to a cemetery, shot in the leg and then summarily executed by being burnt alive in the crematorium.
+The official statement from Minister of State Defence Ranjan Wijeratne was that Wijeweera and fellow JVP member H.B.
 Herath had been taken to the safe house to help the Army locate part of the JVP's "treasure", while the search was in progress Herath had pulled out a gun and shot Wijeweera dead.
 It is widely believed that it was a politically motivated assassination and that the Army, at the behest of the Government, was responsible for his death.
-Indeed, the Government itself gave conflicting answers, Foreign Minister A. C. S. Hameed corroborated Defence Minister Wijeratne's account that Herath had shot at Wijeweera, but states that the Army subsequently opened fire upon the two, killing both.
+The Government itself gave conflicting answers, Foreign Minister A. C. S. Hameed corroborated Defence Minister Wijeratne's account that Herath had shot at Wijeweera, but states that the Army subsequently opened fire upon the two, killing both.

+JVP leadership at May Day Celebration in Colombo in 1999, with a portrait of Wijeweera on the right.

 Works

 In 1971 Wijeeweera wrote the book A Few Experiences (ISBN 978-955-8696-25-5) regarding his experiences during the first JVP insurgency.
-It was originally written in Sinhala Wijeweera wrote "What is the answer for the Eelam Question" following the beginning of the Sri Lankan Civil War.
+It was originally written in Sinhala.
+Wijeweera wrote "What is the answer for the Eelam Question" following the beginning of the Sri Lankan Civil War.